Get Well Canada: Invest where health begins

 Health doesn’t start with medical care

-We all want a good mechanic when our car breaks down, just like we want a good doctor when we’re sick.
-But what we want even more is to stay out of the repair shop.
-That’s why we have to invest where health is created – the conditions into which we are born, grow, live, work, and age.
-These conditions may not be the first thing that come to mind when many people think about health, yet reams of evidence confirm that they more strongly influence our health than does medical care.
+Health begins where we are born, grow, live, work, and age.
+These social conditions may not be the first thing that come to mind when many people think about health, yet reams of evidence confirm that they more strongly influence our health than does medical care.
 As long as Canadians can’t access safe homes, good incomes, quality child care, and a healthy environment, our medical care system will never be enough to prevent people from dying early.

 Plan for all ages